ManimCommunity/manim/docs/source/contributing/development.rst

 Further useful guidelines
 =========================

 #.
-When submitting a PR, please make a special note of whether your proposed
+When submitting  PR, please make a special note of whether your proposed
    changes will result in breaking changes.

 #.
 When submitting a PR, make sure that your proposed changes are as general as